 The way how to grow onions in container gardens is much like growing onions in the ground.
 You need good soil, adequate drainage, good fertilizer and plenty of light.
 Read this article on growing onions for more information on basic onion care.

-Really, the only difference between what you do when you grow onions in the ground and when you grow onions in pots is choosing the container you will be growing them in.
+Really, the only difference between what you do when you grow onions in the ground and when you grow onions in pots is choosing the container you’ll be growing them in.

-Because you need several onions planted to get a decent crop, trying to grow onions in pots that are only 5 or 6 inches wide would be cumbersome.
+Because you need several onions planted to get a decent crop, attempting to grow onions in pots that are only 5 or 6 inches wide would be cumbersome.
 If you choose to grow onions in pots, choose a large mouthed pot.
-It needs to be at least 10 inches deep, but should be several feet wide so that you will be able to plant enough onions to make it worth your while.
+It needs to be at least 10 inches deep, but should be several feet wide so that you’ll be able to plant enough onions to make it worth your while.